LeoRoma/CV/README.md

 - Guitar: As a self-learner, I can play a little bit, not well but I can play!

-- Cooking: even if I want to change my career I still like cooking.
+- Cooking: every kind of food Italian, Chinese, Japanese and whatever you fancy to eat.